How Do Youtrip, Revolut, and Transferwise Compare Against the Local Bank Cards?

 "Transferwise is coming to Singapore!"
 I excitedly told my colleagues, while quickly Googling how to open an account online.

 This is not a new concept.
-I also applied for a Revolut card [disclaimer: this is my referral link, if you apply, we BOTH get $10!] when they started offering it in Singapore, and am already using YouTrip when I went on my holidays.
+I also applied for a Revolut card when they started offering it in Singapore, and am already using YouTrip when I went on my holidays.

 YouTrip made a splash when it launched the first non-bank multi-currency card to the mass market.
 Its strategy was to tie up with a well known local player, ez-link, to assure the public of its credibility.